DevAbanoub/convert_factory/README.md

 Converter program for all Linux distributions written in [Go](https://golang.org).
 You can use the convert factory as a GUI app or as a CLI app in the Linux terminal / console.

 ## Goals
-- GUI (clean n simple)
+- GUI (clean n simple).
-- CLI (simple commands)
+- CLI (simple commands).
-- speed n performant
+- speed n performant.

 ## Tech Approaches
 - concurrency